 - Instant Pot Whole Chicken

 If you enjoyed this Instant Pot Chicken Breast recipe, please be sure to take the time to leave a comment and a review.

 - 3 pounds chicken breasts (fresh or frozen) see notes on timing

 - 1 cup pineapple juice or chicken broth use 1.5 cups if using an 8 quart instant pot

 - 1 tablespoon minced garlic

-- 2 teaspoons kosher salt 1 teaspoon if using chicken stock
+- 2 teaspoons kosher salt 1 teaspoon if using chicken broth

-Remove chicken from liquid and rest chicken for 5-10 minutes.
+- Remove the chicken from the liquid and rest for 5-10 minutes.

 - Prepare chicken as the recipe directs above.
 Once cook time has elapsed and pressure has been released naturally for at least 10 minutes, remove the cooked chicken breast from the instant pot and drain off all but ½ cooking liquid.
 Add chicken and reserved liquid back into the inner pot or a large mixing bowl and shred with two forks or a handheld mixer on medium speed.
 You can also shred in a stand mixer on low speed.

 This recipe was updated with a new video and step-by-step pictures in 2022, but the recipe has not changed.
 The old picture for reference is below.